synoa/github-push-action/README.md

 | directory | string | '.' | Directory to change to before pushing. |
 | repository | string | '' | Repository name.
 Default or empty repository name represents current github repository.
 If you want to push to other repository, you should make a [personal access token](https://github.com/settings/tokens) and use it as the `github_token` input.  |

+## Acknowledgment

+The code in this repo is forked from [https://github.com/ad-m/github-push-action](https://github.com/ad-m/github-push-action) which is the base of the scripts; Adjustments made by Synoa to fit our needs.

 ## License

 The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).